Skip to content

 Agencies That Issue Stand-Alone or Audited AFRs

-GASB 34 requires complete compliance (including additional statements and disclosures) for agencies that issue audited stand-alone financial statements.
+GASB 34 (as amended by GASB 103) requires complete compliance (including additional statements and disclosures) for agencies that issue audited stand-alone financial statements.

 Do not send confidential information to the Financial Reporting section.

-The following table specifies the reporting agencies/components that are required by statute to obtain independent audits.
+The following table lists the reporting agencies (and component units) that are required by state statute to obtain independent audits and the deadline/location for submitting those independent audits.

 Austin, Texas 78702